smagellan/getdata-08-project/CodeBook.md

 Note:
 ==================
-1. Script-sanitizer requires dplyr package to run.
+1. Script-sanitizer requires dplyr package to run
 2. Script expects to find UCI HAR Dataset within current directory
-3. Script writes tidied data into "UCI\_HAR\_tidied.txt"
+3. Script writes tidied data into UCI-HAR-tidied.txt
 ==================
-How it works:
+How it works
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement